bluecadet/Cinder-BluecadetGestureWorks/README.md

 ## Assets/Includes

 - Required header
-- Static trial libs and dynamic libs for MSW x64/x86 (TinderBox projects are hardcoded to x64 due to limited platform support in TinderBox)
+- **Trial** static libs and dynamic libs for MSW x64/x86 (TinderBox projects are hardcoded to x64 due to limited platform support in TinderBox)
 - Sample GML with nmanipulate gesture to drag, scale and rotate

 ## Licensing